 Students are integral to the development and implementation of programs and services offered by the Women's Center.
 Their contribution allows us to offer a range of programming that includes, but is not limited to, the programs described below.

 For more information about any of these programs, or to implement an idea of your own, please contact email@example.com.

-The DUWC offers weekly dialogues and discussions around issues of sexism, feminism, gender identity development and gender violence.
-Staff and student interns facilitate discussions on gender and campus climate issues for student groups, classes or other organizations.
-Send a request by emailing email@example.com.
+The DUWC offers dialogues and discussions around issues of sexism, feminism, gender identity development, intersectionalities of oppression and gender violence.
+Staff, student interns and trained facilitators encourage discussions on gender and campus climate issues for student groups, classes or other organizations.
+Send a request by emailing firstname.lastname@example.org.